Total Live Articles: 430

 Surgical management Laparoscopic approach is preferred

-• 1st line for most patients: salpingectomy (then urine pregnancy test after 3 weeks)
+• 1st line (most patients) → salpingectomy (followed by urine pregnancy test after 3 weeks)

-• If patient has risk factors for infertility (e.g. contralateral tube damage from surgery / infection / disease): salpingotomy (then serum hCG 7 days after, then 1 per week until -ve result)
+• If patient has risk factors for infertility → salpingotomy (followed by serum hCG 7 days after, then 1 per week until -ve result)

-• Up to 1 in 5 women who received salpingotomy may need further treatment
+• NB up to 1 in 5 women who received salpingotomy may need further treatment

 References